AnDmVar/crm-selenium-python/README.md

 - Hooks:
   - `pytest_addoption` for adding command line options
-  - `@pytest.fixture(scope='session')` for reading the `config.ini` only once per suite
+  - `@pytest.fixture(scope='session')` for reading the `config/config.ini` only once per session
   - `@pytest.fixture(scope='function', autouse=True)` function in `tests/conftest.py` for initializing the driver
-  - `yield` keyword for delaying the execution to close the driver until the test completes
+  - `yield` keyword to close the driver after the test completes
 - Test classes:
   - `@pytest.mark.parametrize` for data driven approach
   - Reporting:
     - `@allure.tag` to categorize test cases
     - `@allure.description` objective of the test case
-    - `@allure.severity` how soon the test case has to be tested
+    - `@allure.severity` define how soon the feature has to be tested
   - Fluent Design Pattern
 - Parallel execution with xdist